Lainina/Laina-s-100-days-of-code/log.md

 **Thoughts**: Oh boy did I do more than the bare minimum.
 (Ok, to be fair it still wasn't as much as I was doing in the beginning of the challenge, but it's still a good amount of coding.)
 Tried out a couple other playlists while coding, they were ok, but not nearly as good as the MVP.
 Lo-Fi just kinda falls flat on me, even though I usually like it a lot, it's kinda distracting for me.
 Gotta try more different genres.

 **Link(s) to work**: [RedemptionBot](https://github.com/Lainina/uni_VK_timetable_tracker/commit/8cb158da5158ecc3d813708a5e7412c2fbe66130)

+### Day 17: September 9, 2023

+**Today's progress**: Continued with the buttons, a bit more smoothly this time.
+Still, I've got absolutely no clue how to properly structure this, seems very hacky, but I don't know how to write it better.
+Guess I'm gonna have to live with this for now, maybe I'll rewrite it once I have a better vision.

+**Thoughts**: Was very chill today since I had a rather good sleep, started early and didn't procrastinate 'till the absolute last minute while stressing out about procrastinating 'till the absolute last minute.
+Should really stop doing this procrastination thing.
+Feeling pretty neutural after today, but I'm getting kinda tired of this project.
+I really want to start the new one, but at the same it seems intimidating.
+A whole new thing, from zero, which is incredibly fun because I get to write everything from the ground up, and incredibly terrifying because I have to write everything from the ground up...
+Welp, I'll deal with it later I guess.

+**Link(s) to work**: [RedemptionBot](https://github.com/Lainina/uni_VK_timetable_tracker/commit/1a74ddfbb5d2f6b7cb4e6a3a41b878077cdabe2f)